 In 1975, the total cost of tuition at a private non-profit college was just over $10,000.
-In 2015, that total more than tripled to an average cost of more than $32,000.
 With the cost of tuition rising with each passing year, it is becoming more and more difficult for students to pay for their education.
 If you are worried about the cost of your own tuition, you may be considering taking a part-time job while you are in school.
 Traditional jobs come with set hours, however, which can be difficult to work in around your class schedule.
-One option you might consider is an online job – there are plenty of online jobs for students that pay $15 an hour or more!
+One option you might consider is an online job – there are plenty of online jobs for students that pay $18 an hour or more!

 Online Jobs for Students to Earn Tuition Money

-- Data Entry – This kind of job doesn’t require much in the way of skills or experience – all you really need is a computer and an internet connection.
-Try finding jobs online through sites like Clickworker or VirtualBee – you can also advertise your availability on a job board.
+Data Entry – This kind of job doesn’t require much in the way of skills or experience – all you really need is a computer and an internet connection.
+Try finding jobs online through a site like Clickworker.
+You can also advertise your availability on a job board.
 This type of job generally pays between $9 and $15 an hour.